-Available in three models – the Banana GT with air tires, the Banana LT with foam tires, and the Banana LTF with foam tires and foot rest – all three bikes feature a long, sturdy frame which helps to create a steady, easy-to-balance bike.
+Available in two models – the Banana GT with air tires and the Banana LT with foam tires – both bikes feature a long, sturdy frame which helps to create a steady, easy-to-balance bike.
 Read the review below for all the details!

 Banana Bike Overview